platypus67483/Projects/DataFun/README.md

 ## Technical Details
 - Name your program DataFun.java
 - Include a block at the top of your code that has your name, date, and description of the what the program does.
-- You will be turning in pseudocode for this.
-It will be attached to the assignment as a separate Google Doc
 - You must use ifs, elses, and at least one switch case

 As with all programs written in this course, maintainability is as important as functionality, so your code should be clear and easy to follow.